DID YOU KNOW...

 Turkey Facts:

-The average Thanksgiving dinner has 4,575 calories
+The average Thanksgiving dinner contains 4,575 calories.

 Potato Facts:

-In 1995 the Space Shuttle "Columbia" took a potato plant into space, making it the first food to grow in space.
+In 1995, the Space Shuttle Columbia took a potato plant into space, making it the first food to grow in space.

-A potato is 80% water.
+A potato is made up of 80% water.

-Sweet potatoes have been around since prehistoric time
+Sweet potatoes have existed since prehistoric times.

-The potato produces more food per acre than any other crop.
+Potatoes yield more food per acre than any other crop.

 Stuffing Facts:

-Stuffing dates back to the Roman Empire, where the ancient cookbook "Apicius de re Coquinaria" had recipes for stuffed chicken, rabbit, pork, and more.
+Stuffing dates back to the Roman Empire.
+The ancient cookbook Apicius de re Coquinaria featured recipes for stuffed chicken, rabbit, pork, and more.

-The brand Stove Top introduced its famous boxed stuffing in 1972.
+Stove Top introduced its famous boxed stuffing in 1972.

 Green Bean Facts:

-An estimated 40 million green bean casseroles are served on Thanksgiving
+An estimated 40 million green bean casseroles are served on Thanksgiving.

 China is the largest producer of fresh green beans.

-Green beans are also called snap beans because of their sound when broken.
-Green beans are also called string beans because wide varieties used to have a long string that ran along the seam of the bean.
+Green beans are also called snap beans because of the sound they make when broken.
+They’re sometimes called string beans, as older varieties had a long string running along the seam of the bean.

 Cranberry Facts: